nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Format**: `deadline DEADLINE_NAME /by DATE_TIME /tag TAG_NAME `

 **Examples**:
 - `deadline Have medicine /by 19:00 /tag urgent`
     - Add task with description "Have medicine" with "urgent" tag and deadline at 19:00 of the same day to the bottom of selected patient's task list.
       {: .highlight }
 > **Note**:
 > - Patient must be selected before adding a deadline task.
+> - Ensure that the date and time follow the accepted formats, Refer to the
+    [Notes about the command format](#Features) for valid date and time formats.

 #### Adding a recurring task: `repeat`
 Adds a task with reminder to repeat it to the list of tasks.